Welcome to Asset Oversight

 Many financial advisors are investment advisors as well but investment advisers are not necessarily financial advisors.
 Most financial advisers will evaluate all areas of your fiscal life, comprising investments, savings, insurance policies, taxes, retirement, and even estate planning.
 They will then create and implement a strategy to help you reach your financial goals.

 Some individuals refer to themselves as financial planners, but may only be able to offer you small range of investment products and some of those are not even securities.

 Note: Prior to hiring a financial professional, you’ll want to know the exact services you need, if the the professional offers them and any restrictions on what they can recommend.
 Also inquire as to what services you’re purchasing, what they cost, and how the professional gets paid.

-What questions should I ask a potential investment adviser or financial planner?
+What questions should I ask a potential investment adviser or financial advisor?

 What is your experience, ideally with individuals in my scenario?

 What is your training and recent employment history?

 Do hold any licenses?
 If so, are you registered with the SEC, a state etc.?